Gynoecium Variation in Number of Carpels and their Fusion

 Below, redbud.
 This understory tree bears masses of pink-purple pea-like blossoms in mid-April.
 Also pea-like in structure (but inedible), a redbud fruit is a unicarpellate type called a “legume.”

-MOUSEOVER the image to see redbud in flower.
+SLIDE the image to see redbud in flower.

 Redbud fruits.
 Note the single marginal row of seeds.